idominikosgr/DevRulesPlus/README.md

 ## Benefits

 - More accurate code assistance based on your project context
-- Specialized expertise for specific development tasks
+- Task-specific guidance for different development activities
 - Consistent response format and quality
 - Reduced need to repeat instructions
 - Improved code quality and adherence to best practices

 ## Customization

 The rule files use a consistent Markdown format that's easy to customize for your specific needs.
-See the `DOCUMENTATION.md` file for detailed formatting guidelines.
+See the `Cursor-Rules.md` file at the project root for detailed formatting guidelines and best practices.

 ## Contributing